 In addition to the photoreceptors, there are four other cell types in the retina.
 The photoreceptors synapse on bipolar cells, and the bipolar cells synapse on the ganglion cells.
-Horizontal and amacrine cells allow for communication laterally between the neurons.
+Horizontal and amacrine cells allow for communication laterally between the neuron layers.

 Direction of Information